thatskyapplication/thatskyapplication/README.md

 ### Returning spirits

-Every season (as of 06/03/2023), a group of spirits visit.
+Almost every season (as of 06/03/2023), a group of spirits visit.
 These are known as returning spirits.

 1. Once the spirits have arrived, the respective visit dates them should be updated.
 2. If there is a new infographic for these spirits, it should be uploaded to the CDN.